SmanSayeed/tutor-media-backend/README.md

 ## 👥 Support

-For support, email support@example.com or open an issue in the repository.
+For support, contact the development team or open an issue in the repository.

-## 🎯 Roadmap

-See `development-plan.txt` for the complete 100+ step development roadmap.

-### Phase 1: Core Infrastructure ✅

--   Database design and migrations
--   Model creation with relationships
--   Controller generation
--   Testing framework setup

-### Phase 2: Authentication & Authorization (In Progress)

--   User authentication
--   Role-based permissions
--   OTP verification
--   Password reset

-### Phase 3: Admin Panel (Pending)

--   Dashboard
--   CRUD operations
--   Reporting features

-### Phase 4: Frontend Development (Pending)

--   Responsive layouts
--   Product browsing
--   Shopping cart
--   Checkout flow

-### Phase 5: Advanced Features (Pending)

--   Multi-language implementation
--   Payment gateway integration
--   Real-time notifications
--   Analytics integration

 ## 📊 Status

 **Current Version:** 1.0.0
-**Status:** Phase 1 Complete - Ready for Phase 2
+**Status:** Active Development
-**Last Updated:** October 14, 2025
+**Last Updated:** November 25, 2025

 ---

-Built with ❤️ using Laravel 12
+Built with ❤️ for **Tutor Solution BD** using Laravel 12